Coloring graphs as complete graph invariants: Introduction

-The strategy behind proving Theorem~\ref{thm:main-intro} involves identifying and analyzing specific structures within coloring graphs.
 We call a coloring graph $\mathcal{C}_{\chi(G)}(G)$ a \emph{$\chi$-coloring graph}.
-If the number of colors $k$ exceeds $\chi(G)$, then $\mathcal{C}_k(G)$ is called a \emph{surplus coloring graph}.
-The main goal of this paper is to provide a structural characterization of these latter graphs.
-We identify a structure called an {\em abstract link vertex} whose presence can be algorithmically checked in an arbitrary coloring graph (without knowing $G$ or even $k$).
-Crucially, we show that an arbitrary coloring graph $\C$ contains an abstract link vertex if and only if $\C$ is generated by a unique pair $(G, k)$ with $k>\chi(G)$.
-Link vertices refine the notion of rainbow colorings from \cite{HSTT24}, allowing us to establish coloring graphs as a complete invariant for $k$ as small as $\chi(G)+1$ rather than requiring $k$ to be a quadratic function of $|V(G)|$.
-Our first algorithm, inspired by the square-counting technique in \cite{HSTT24}, reconstructs a base graph's adjacency matrix from any coloring graph with an abstract link vertex.
-The second algorithm extracts vertex partition information at a link vertex.
-The third algorithm then organizes an entire equivalence class of link vertices into a new structure called a {\em labeled link graph}.
-Collectively, these algorithms impose specific constraints on any base graph that yields the coloring graph.
-This leads us to conclude that a coloring graph containing a link vertex is generated by at most one pair $(G,k)$ with $k>\chi(G)$, \emph{and} by no pair $(G',k')$ where $k' \le \chi(G')$.
+If $k>\chi(G)$, then $\mathcal{C}_k(G)$ is called a \emph{surplus coloring graph}.
+To prove Theorem~\ref{thm:main-intro}, we find structures that are unique to surplus coloring graphs.
+We define the concept of an \emph{abstract link vertex}, whose presence can be algorithmically checked in an arbitrary coloring graph (without knowing $G$ or $k$).
+We develop three algorithms: the first reconstructs the base graph’s adjacency matrix using a square-counting technique (inspired by \cite{HSTT24}); the second extracts the underlying coloring partition at a link vertex; and the third organizes equivalent link vertices into a labeled link graph.
+Collectively, these algorithms prove that the presence of an abstract link vertex is a certificate for surplus coloring graphs.
+A graph containing such a vertex is generated by at most one pair $(G,k)$ with $k>\chi(G)$, \emph{and} by no pair $(G',k')$ where $k' = \chi(G')$.